-- A group of foreigners who have tried to cross in January 2019 – having visas of both countries – succeeded in leaving Ethiopia, but were pushed back by the Eritrean military.
+- A group of foreigners who tried to cross in early 2019 – having visas of both countries – succeeded in leaving Ethiopia (there being no checks), but refused entry by Eritrean officials.

 What we don’t know yet:

 - Theoretically, there is a possibility to legalize the entry into the new country post facto, i.e. by getting the entry stamp in a nearby city or the capital.
 I did so once in Moldova after entering the country through Transnistria, a de facto state not controlled by the central government.
 There is no information, however, if such a solution is possible in Ethiopia and Eritrea; it is not likely, though.

 - It is unclear whether it is possible to travel from the border to Asmara without a travel permit, or if such a permit can be obtained somehow from abroad.